-Join Steve Caplin for an in-depth discussion in this video Copying the door, part of Creating Perspective with Photoshop.
+Join Steve Caplin for an in-depth discussion in this video Copying the door, part of Photoshop: Creating Perspective.

 So far, we've looked at copying objects from one plane onto another plane that's …parallel to it, or even onto the same plane. …When we move an item onto an adjacent plane, we have to think about the angle …of view as well.
 Let's make a new layer and call this …onedoor, and we'll go back into vanishing point. …And you can see when we re-add the vanishing point, it's showing all the …layers in our composition.
 Let's use the Marquee tool to select the …door, and now we can hold down once again, Option on a Mac, Alt on a PC, and …we can drag this door around the corner.
 Let's position this new door at the …bottom of this wall.
 Now here, there's a problem.…